 Previously, patients needing vascular intervention for stroke, a cerebral aneurysm or similar disorders were sent to hospitals in Cincinnati, Columbus or Cleveland.
 But now, with three neurointerventional specialists at MVH, patients can receive the care they need day or night, quickly and close to home.

 The next step is prompt removal of the

 Premier Health’s Telestroke Network is the newest way Premier is speeding care to patients.
 Linking MVH and seven other regional emergency departments, the network treats patients who are exhibiting signs of a stroke.
 Without losing critical time, a stroke patient arriving at these emergency departments can be examined via a computer linked to a Premier on-call stroke specialist any time of the day or night.
 The specialist can “see” the patient, ask questions and view CT scans - all in real-time - to help assess the patient’s condition and help the ED physician determine if the patient is a candidate for acute stroke therapy.

 This technology dramatically reduces the timeframe for stroke assessment and action.
-Neurologists must assess, diagnose and treat a stroke patient within three to four-and-a-half hours of the beginning signs of a stroke for clot dissolving medication to be effective.
-The three-hour window is also important to minimize damage to the brain.
+Neurologists must assess, diagnose and treat a stroke patient quickly upon seeing the beginning signs of a stroke for clot dissolving medication to be effective.
+Treating patients as quickly as possible is also important to minimize damage to the brain.